Kraktorist/devops-netology/03-sysadmin-01-terminal/README.md

 exec ${exec_prefix}/bin/at -qb now
 ```
 ```
-batch executes commands when system load levels permit; in other words,when the load average drops below 1.5, or the value specified in theinvocation of atd.
+batch executes commands when system load levels permit; in other words,when the load average drops below 1.5, or the value specified in the invocation of atd.
 ```